M829: M829A2

-The next generation ammunition, called 120 mm APFSDS-T M829A2, entered service in 1994 and is the armor-piercing ammunition currently being produced by General Dynamics Ordnance and Tactical Systems for the 120 mm M256 gun of M1A1 and M1A2 tanks.
+The next generation ammunition, called 120 mm APFSDS-T M829A2, entered service in 1994.
+It was the U.S. immediate response to testing done to T-72 fitted with Kontakt-5, showing it was immune to the DU penetrators of M829 APFSDS, fired by the 120 mm guns of the US M1 Abrams tanks, which are among the most formidable of current tank gun projectiles.
 It is a technology improvement over the M829A1.
+Designed to "Brute force" through the ERA.
 The new ammunition's performance gains, while classified, result from several new features.
 These include a special manufacturing process that improves the structural quality of the depleted uranium penetrator.
 This, the use of new composites for the sabot, and a new propellant provide superior penetrator performance.
 Combined, these features increase the muzzle velocity of the M829A2 to approximately 100 m/s greater than the M829A1's (up to approximately 1,675 m/s) while operating at slightly lower pressure.
 The projectile's length is 780 mm, its mass 9 kg.

 On 6 May 2014, the U.S. Army announced that it awarded a US$12 million contract to defense contractor General Dynamics for the demilitarization and disposal of 78,000 aging depleted-uranium (DU) tank rounds as newer rounds are added to the U.S. war reserves.
 The contract includes M829A1 and M829A2 rounds.